Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Polarization variance and scaled spin fluctuations

 which is the ``trivial'' negative background correlation quoted in the main text.

 Now consider a collision between nuclei $A$ and $B$ and restrict attention to participants.
-Assuming that the intrinsic pair correlation between any two nucleons from the same nucleus is given by the value in Eq.~\eqref{eq:base_pair_app}, independent of whether the nucleons participate in the reaction, the baseline variance of the polarization follows from Eq.~\eqref{eq:P2_decomp_app}.
+Assuming that the pair correlation in the null baseline between any two nucleons from the same nucleus is given by the value in Eq.~\eqref{eq:base_pair_app}, independent of whether the nucleons participate in the reaction, the baseline variance of the polarization follows from Eq.~\eqref{eq:P2_decomp_app}.
 For each nucleus the diagonal and off-diagonal contributions read